CVHub520/X-AnyLabeling/examples/interactive_video_object_segmentation/README.md

 ![rename](https://github.com/user-attachments/assets/04707624-b13d-490f-a75d-7e35d5dee1c7)

-Upon completion of all tasks, you can access the `Tool` -> `Label Manager` option from the top menu to assign specific class names.
+After completing all tasks, you can:
+- Use the `Tool` -> `Label Manager` option from the top menu to assign specific class names.
+- Press `Alt+G` to open the GroupIDs manager and modify the track IDs if needed.

 > [!NOTE]
 > Just a reminder to click the `Reset Tracker` button at the top of the screen after uploading a new video file to reset the tracker.